wobsoriano/bun-lightningcss/README.md

 }
 ```

-Import and enjoy what lightningcss offers!
+Import and use it like so

 ```tsx
 import styles from './app.module.css'